andrea689/flutter_bloc_devtools/README.md

 - [ ] Doesn't deal well with enumerate types.
 - [ ] Works with flutter_todos tutorial, v8.
 - [ ] Write tests
+- [ ] Update the package in pub.dev

 Create an issue if you want to help.